f5devcentral/f5-big-iq-lab/docs/class1/module2/lab1.rst

 Now we are going to create another service but this time, we will do some SSL offloading.

-1. Using Postman, use the **BIG-IQ AS3 Declaration** collection in order to create the service on the BIG-IP through BIG-IQ.
+1. Using Visual Studio Code REST client, use the **BIG-IQ AS3 Declaration** call in order to create the service on the BIG-IP through BIG-IQ.
    The method and URL used will be ``POST https://10.1.1.4/mgmt/shared/appsvcs/declare?async=true``.
-   Copy/Paste the AS3 declaration from the validator to the body in Postman.
+   Copy/Paste the AS3 declaration from the validator to the body under the call using the REST client VS code extension.

    This will give you an ID which you can query using the **BIG-IQ Check AS3 Deployment Task**.